Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

     -device vfio-pci,host=<function_address>,bus=pcie.1,addr=00.1
 ```

-it's a good idea to explicitly disable attaching any other displays to qemu by passing the arguments
+It is a good idea to explicitly disable attaching any other displays to qemu by passing the arguments

 ```
 -nographic -vga none